rrooggiieerr/esphome-axaremote/README.md

 ### Powering the AXA Remote

 The outer pins of the RJ12 are the + voltage input and pin 2/5 the 0 voltage.
-The offical AXA Remote power supply delivers 7.5 Volt, however the device also seems to work fine on 9 Volt.
+The official AXA Remote power supply delivers 7.5 Volt, however the device also seems to work fine on 9 Volt.
 The voltage does influence the speed and noise of the device, a lower voltage runs the device slower and less noisy while a higher voltage faster and noisier.